-IPCC Mitigation Report 2022

-This detailed, analytical report again highlights the importance of keeping the global temperature rise to below 1.5°C, outlining the devastating impacts missing this target would have on global ecosystems, markets, and human settlements.
+The IPCC Mitigation Report 2022 again highlights the importance of keeping the global temperature rise to below 1.5°C, outlining the devastating impacts missing this target would have on global ecosystems, markets, and human settlements.
 It then discusses an updated view on what can be done now, to avoid this disaster, including: slashing coal usage and subsidies, removing CO2 from the atmosphere directly through technology and storage, curbing demand from transport, accommodation and diets.

-UK Climate Risk Assessment 2022

-This report assesses the future risks of climate change to the UK and emphasises the importance of incorporating adaptation into existing long-term plans and mitigation efforts, as we must be prepared for changes from a global rise of up to 4 degrees.
-Even under low warming scenarios the UK will likely be subject to significant risks and associated impacts and costs, with this report identifying a wide range of potential costly impacts of climate change.

-These include impacts on health and productivity, affecting many of our households, businesses and public services, deterioration in soil health and agricultural productivity, water availability and thereby our alternative energy supply.
-However, it also demonstrates that there are a range of options for improving resilience which represent good value for money, such as early warning systems, climate smart agriculture and climate resilient infrastructure.
-A full resilience strategy has also been consulted on which will cover the expected responses and is expected soon.
+The UK Climate Risk Assessment 2022 report assesses the future risks of climate change to the UK and emphasises the importance of incorporating adaptation into existing long-term plans and mitigation efforts.
+These include impacts on health and productivity, businesses and public services, deterioration in soil health and agricultural productivity, water availability and thereby our alternative energy supply.
+However, it also demonstrates that there are a range of options for improving resilience which represent good value for money.